First Steps on the Recovery Path: Living Into Your Authentic Self

 The Power of Pausing

 You may be in the habit of trying to control yourself - forcing yourself to be the person you think you should be.
-Most of us adjust who we present ourselves to be depending on who we’re with.
-That’s an important clue: if you’re trying to be yourself, you’re not actually being yourself.
+Most of us adjust how we show up, depending on who we’re with.
+We try to be who we need to be.
+But, if you’re trying to be yourself, you’re not actually being yourself.
 Instead, parts of you are shaping how you show up in order to gain approval or avoid rejection.

 Recovering your authentic Self doesn’t come from control.
 In fact, it begins with the opposite.
 When you feel parts of you reacting to life’s circumstances, pause.
 Notice what’s happening inside.
 Notice the impulse to be acceptable.
 Notice the urge to guard or protect yourself.